 WHAT IS AN M.A.
-IN ADVOCACY AND EQUITY STUDIES?
+IN ADVOCACY AND SOCIAL POLICY?

 WHY PURSUE AN M.A.
-IN ADVOCACY AND EQUITY STUDIES AT FURMAN?
+IN ADVOCACY AND SOCIAL POLICY AT FURMAN?

 As a private liberal arts and sciences university, Furman provides an exceptional environment for multidisciplinary studies, allowing students to find connections between multiple areas of interest.
-The Master of Arts in advocacy and equity studies incorporates several different academic disciplines.
+The Master of Arts in Advocacy and Social Policy incorporates several different academic disciplines.
 Small class sizes give students greater access to professors who are among the best in their fields.
-Visit our campus or request information to learn more.
+Learn more by attending a virtual information session or request information to learn more.

 How will you learn?